 Causes and Effects of Pedestrian Accidents in Altoona

 Pedestrians have no safety mechanisms such as those that protect the occupants of motor vehicles.
 As a result, pedestrians may experience devastating injuries due to these crashes, including spinal cord injuries, fractured bones, traumatic brain injuries, and internal injuries.
-A pedestrian accident lawyer in Altoona may be able to work with injury victims to build substantial injury claims against the parties that are responsible for their injuries.
+A pedestrian accident lawyer in Altoona may be able to work with injury victims to build substantial injury claims against the parties that are responsible for causing the injuries.